alanacg/cymplEO-umd/README.md

 ### Part (b) - Convert EO data into model-compatible features <a name="featureengineering"></a>

-The model will generate 1 yield prediction based on each year and unique administrative region, in this case we rely on county-level (KE Admin 1), that all data is available for.
+The model will generate 1 yield prediction based on each year and unique administrative region (we rely on county-level (KE Admin 1)) that all data is available for.
 As the highest resolution of data for a feature is daily, we need to find the best way to describe each spread with 1 or more aggregation metrics.
-Code exists within machinelearn6 to produce either a feature for monthly averages of each variable and for decile percentiles.
+Code exists within machinelearn6 to convert output from <a href="modvars_share.py">modvars_share.py</a> to produce either: (1) a feature for monthly averages of each variable and (2) decile percentiles for the growing season.
 Saving these features as new csv files will help cut runtimes.
+Files to generate these two feature styles are included in <a href="featureengineering/">featureengineering</a>.

+### Part (c) - Perform feature importance and hyperparameter tuning <a name="hyperparam"></a>

 ## Step 3: Run ML Models <a name="runmodels"></a>
 <a href="agroml_tv_run2xgb.py">agroml_tv_run2xgb.py</a>